holler4amarshall/demo-auto-test-android/README.md

 When the test cases are running, you can watch the log file output on the command line, and you can see the steps being executed automatically in your Genymotion emulator.

-### Example test output
+### Test Outputs

 #### Log File Output:
 Note that the test cases are a work in progress.
 The sample output here provides an indication of the log file output following successful run of the test cases.
-Note that the test cases will be refactored in order to improve the tests themselves and the reports.

 ![sample cucumber test output](https://codeontheroaddotinfo.files.wordpress.com/2016/08/screen-shot-2016-09-19-at-2-44-20-pm.png?w=1320)

 #### HTML Reports
 HTML Reports are configured in the cucumber.yml file.
 After executing the tests, the report can be found by accessing the project's 'demo-auto-test-android/report.html' file

-### Example html report
+#### Example html report
 ![sample cucumber html report](https://codeontheroaddotinfo.files.wordpress.com/2016/08/screen-shot-2016-09-19-at-2-46-41-pm.png?w=1320)

+#### Screenshots on failure
+When a scenario fails, the test project is configured (via hooks.rb file) to take a screenshot and place it in the screenshots folder for manual inspection.

 ### Test structure
 * The 'env.rb' file contains libraries, methods and configuration details specific to the application and devices under test.
 This file may be required to be edited for your individual needs.

 * The 'hooks.rb' file contains set up and tear down steps for running the cucumber steps.
+This file also contains the configuration for taking screenshots on scenario failure.

 * The 'cucumber.yml' file contains a list of profiles & configuration to enable reporting to logs and html report.